Carrie Underwood: Influences

 Underwood has credited "music as a whole" as her major influence, since she "grew up listening to music" and "there were songs, different kind of songs coming at me from everywhere".
-She has mentioned rock acts like Queen, Guns N' Roses, George Michael, the Rolling Stones, and My Chemical Romance as influences.
+She has mentioned pop/rock acts like Queen, Guns N' Roses, George Michael, the Rolling Stones, My Chemical Romance and Papa Roach as influences.
 In a 2014 interview Underwood spoke on the late Queen frontman, "I've always been a huge fan and lover of Freddie Mercury.
 I would listen to him when I was a kid.
 He could do so many amazing things with his voice.
 People like that — who had incredible voices — I was always drawn to."
 In July 2022 she joined Guns N' Roses on stage during their concert at Tottenham Hotspur Stadium in London where she performed with another of her idols, band frontman Axl Rose, saying after, "I've covered enough Guns N' Roses stuff, and it was people like him who taught me how to sing".
+During the audition phase of American Idol in 2025, a contestant sang nu metal songs such as Korn's "Freak on a Leash" and Drowning Pool's "Bodies".
+Underwood expressed her excitement and revealed that she listened to a lot of nu metal while in high school.

 Among country artists, she has listed George Strait, Dolly Parton, Randy Travis, Martina McBride, Reba McEntire, and Garth Brooks as influences.
 Although never publicly mentioning Faith Hill and Shania Twain as musical influences, critics have linked Underwood's musical style to those of Hill and Twain.
-Her music is generally country pop with a rock influence similar to that of Kelly Clarkson, as noticed by Rolling Stone.
-She has also released songs with Christian music influence.
+Her music is generally country and country pop with a rock influence that resembles Kelly Clarkson, as noticed by Rolling Stone.
+She has also released songs with a Christian music influence.